bibleexchange/courses/church-history/600_modern-church/modern-church.md

 **Discussion**: Are missionaries helpful or harmful to local people?

-## The Azusa Street Revival
+## The Azusa Street Revival (1906)

-A mighty outpouring of the Holy Ghost in Los Angeles California at the turn of the 20th century.
+The Azusa Street Revival was a mighty outpouring of the Holy Ghost in Los Angeles California at the turn of the 20th century.
 God was restoring Pentecost to the Church.

 ## The other notable preachers

 ### Billy Sunday

-Billy Sunday stood strong against alcohol and was a dynamic preacher of the Gospel
+Billy Sunday stood strong against alcohol and was a dynamic preacher of the Gospel.

 ### Smith Wigglesworth